jlima91/ska-sdp-instrumental-calibration/docs/src/overview.rst

     * Does not add visibility sample noise.
 This could be added, but has been left out for now to check for precise convergence.
-    * Uses the GLEAM sky model and a common Everybeam station beam model.
+    * Uses the GLEAM sky model and a common EveryBeam station beam model.
     * Adds complex Gaussian corruptions to station Jones matrices.
     * Writes to disk in MSv2 format.

  * Read the MSv2 data into Visibility dataset.\ :sup:`1`
- * Predict model visibilities (using GLEAM and Everybeam).\ :sup:`1`
+ * Predict model visibilities.\ :sup:`1`
  * Do bandpass calibration.\ :sup:`1`
  * Apply calibration corrections to the corrupted dataset and check against the model dataset.\ :sup:`1`